forestgrape/coronavirus/index.md

 ### deposition locations
 This section describes how particles are deposited in the respiratory tract.
-These particles can orininate from other locations in the respiratory tract or being inhaled from extern air.
+These particles can originate from other locations in the respiratory tract or being inhaled from extern air.

 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
 - Droplets mostly don't enter the lower respiratory tract.